-The earlier NI 43-101 compliant resource technical report on the Springer property, independently prepared by Dr. Bart Stryhas of SRK Consulting Engineers and Scientists of Lakewood, Colorado, titled, "NI 43-101 Technical

-Report on Resources Springer Facility- Sutton Beds, Nevada, USA," is dated May 15, 2009, was filed on SEDAR on May 26, 2009 and is also available for public review at www.sedar.com.
+The earlier NI 43-101 compliant resource technical report on the Springer property, independently prepared by Dr. Bart Stryhas of SRK Consulting Engineers and Scientists of Lakewood, Colorado, titled, "NI 43-101 Technical Report on Resources Springer Facility- Sutton Beds, Nevada, USA," is dated May 15, 2009, was filed on SEDAR on May 26, 2009 and is also available for public review at www.sedar.com.

 Nyngan Scandium: In February of 2010, the Company entered into a joint venture agreement (the "JV Agreement") with Jervois Mining Limited ("Jervois") of Melbourne, Australia (ASX: JRV) to develop the Nyngan scandium property in New South Wales, Australia.
-The terms specified in the JV Agreement required EMC to earn a 50% position in the property and the JV through a two stage work program as follows:
+The terms of the JV Agreement required EMC to spend certain minimum amounts on project development, deliver a feasibility study on the project, and make an AUD\$1.3 million cash payment (plus GST) within two years (February 2012), in order to earn a 50% project interest.